Vujwal24/axi4-lite-mac-accelerator/README.md

 Waveform screenshots are available in `results/`.

-The details about what each waveform screenshot shows is available in `results\Waveform Details.txt`.
+The details about what each waveform screenshot shows is available in `results/Waveform Details.txt`.

 ## Tools Used
 - SystemVerilog